 By using your own MA balances to pay for approved expenses, such as your child’s MediShield Life premiums, you are safeguarding his or her future by keeping their MA pot intact, and compounding over the long term.

 However, you do not receive any tax relief for CPF top-ups made into your child’s MediSave Account.
 Instead, your child will be the recipient of the tax relief.
-Obviously, your newborn is unlikely earning an income or paying any taxes, to benefit from the tax relief.
+Obviously, your newborn is unlikely to earn an income or pay any taxes, to benefit from the tax relief.

 By using your MediSave to pay for your child’s MediShield Life premiums, or other healthcare expenditures, you are effectively able to receive a tax relief for “topping up” your child’s MediSave Account, by making the corresponding top-up into your own MA.

-Even better, you have the flexibility to convert your MA balances into SA balances at the same time by making utilising the Retirement Sum Topping-Up (RSTU) Scheme rather than topping up your MA.
+Even better, you will have the flexibility to convert your MA balances into SA balances at the same time by making use the Retirement Sum Topping-Up (RSTU) Scheme rather than topping up your MA.

 Of course, these are relatively small amounts, but can still add up if you consistently do this over several decades and for multiple children.